• SAS Events

 Rutgers Applied Biomechanics Laboratory (RABL)

-Screen_Shot_2022-05-05_at_3.03.09_PM.pngThe Rutgers Applied Biomechanics Laboratory (RABL) has an intensive research focus on clinical biomechanics in rehabilitation settings.
+Screen_Shot_2022-05-05_at_3.03.09_PM.pngThe Rutgers Applied Biomechanics Laboratory (RABL) focuses on clinical biomechanics in rehabilitation settings.
 The lab uses advanced biomechanical techniques and equipment including 3-dimensional motion capture, force platforms, and electromyography to understand clinical needs for patient populations and to develop targeted interventions tailored to improving health related outcomes, primarily using augmented visual feedback.

 Directed by Erik Hummer, Ph.D.